 Developmental Psychology Minor

-(Satisfies state secondary teaching endorsement requirements in psychology.
-Students must also complete the requirements of the secondary education program.
-See the education department listing for requirements.)
+The developmental psychology minor satisfies state secondary teaching endorsement requirements in psychology.
+You must also complete the requirements of the secondary education program.

 This course acquaints the student with basic empirical research techniques in the behavioral sciences including political science, psychology, social work and sociology.
 The course aims to enable the student to function as a conductor and a consumer of behavioral science research.
 Techniques include: observation, questionnaire and survey, interview, single-subject designs, qualitative research, and experimental and quasi-experimental methodologies.
 Topics include: descriptive and basic inferential statistics, sampling methods and research ethics.
 Prerequisites: PSY111, SOC101, PSC101, or PSC105, and fulfillment of the general education math requirement.
 (4 credits)

 (4 credits)(IGE option under Self and Society) This course explores the development of the child from the prenatal period into adolescence.
 Children's physical, cognitive, emotional, personality, social, moral and faith development is examined.
 Psychological research methods for studying children are covered.